-Yes, ILSC provides headphones for the listening portions at all venues.
+Yes, ELS provides headphones for the listening portions in San Francisco, Manhattan and Boston.

 Only transparent water bottle with no label.
 You must bring the passport/national identity card you used on the IELTS Application Form to the test.
 You must leave everything else outside the examination room.
 Mobile phones and smart watches must be switched off and placed with personal belongings in the area designated by the supervisor.
 If you do not switch off your phone/watch or keep it on you, you will be disqualified.

 No. You must do it in pencil.
 The answer sheet is scanned by a computer which cannot register pen ink.